PtJade-Ceramic/CMD/README.md

    ```
    sfc /verifyfile=<%windir%>\System32\cmd.exe
    ```
-4. Run the following command [to scan the integrity of this program and attempts to repair any problems if they're detected](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sfc), with `<%windir%>`, following the [_Command-Line Syntax Key_](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/command-line-syntax-key), replaced with the absolute directory of the OS:
+4. Run the following command [to scan the integrity of this program and attempt to fix any problems if they're detected](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sfc), with `<%windir%>`, following the [_Command-Line Syntax Key_](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/command-line-syntax-key), replaced with the absolute directory of the OS:
    ```
    sfc /scanfile=<%windir%>\System32\cmd.exe
    ```
-5. Run the following command [to scan the integrity of this program, together with all the other protected system files, and repair those with problems if possible](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sfc):
+5. Run the following command [to scan the integrity of this program, together with all the other protected system files, and fix those with problems if possible](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sfc):
    ```
    sfc /scannow
    ```
-6. (Optional) Start this program to check whether it has been repaired successfully.
+6. (Optional) Start this program to check whether it has been fixed successfully.

 #### Deleting